 Some woodwind instruments included in this class are clarinets, oboes, saxophones, bagpipes, different kinds of flutes, and more.

-Instruments with keyboard like pianos, organs, and accordions are a part of class 15.
+Instruments with keyboards such as pianos, organs, and accordions are also a part of Class 15.

-There are a lot of other classes which include electric components and items.
-But any electric versions of these instruments and other electric musical instruments are in the trademark class 15 category.
+There are a lot of other classes which include electrical components and items.
+However, any electric versions of these instruments and other electric musical instruments are in Class 15.

-Some other goods found in class 15 are cases for musical instruments, music boxes, conductor’s batons, music stands, and musical instrument stands.
-Basically, if it is used in music there is a good chance it will fit in this class.
+Some other goods found in Class 15 are cases for musical instruments, music boxes, conductor’s batons, music stands, and other related support items.

 You should note that Class 15 specifically relates to musical instruments, not any recording or mixing goods which might go with them.

 For example, all audio recording and transmission goods, both software and hardware, can be found in Class 9.